-This laboratory was established in 2002 to promote the collaborative research of industry and academia in this emerging field.
-As many of you know already, Yokosuka Telecom Research Park is an industrial park where many research laboratories of leading telecommunication companies in Japan are located.
-YRP UNL is a laboratory directly operated by Yokosuka Telecom Research Park, Inc. that manages the industrial park.
+Our laboratory was established in 2002 to promote the collaborative research of industry and academia in this emerging field.
+2022 is our laboratory’s 20th anniversary.
+As many of you might know, Yokosuka Telecom Research Park is an industrial park where many research laboratories of leading telecommunication companies in Japan are located.
+YRP UNL is a laboratory directly operated by Yokosuka Telecom Research Park, Inc., that manages the industrial park.

-There are three major research groups at this laboratory.
-One is the aggregate computing group that studies and proposes the total architecture of ubiquitous computing.
-Second is the edge node research group that focuses on the IoT edge nodes, and leads the research on the world-renowned TRON architecture.
-And there is an application research group that studies applications that take advantages of the output of the other two groups.
+Our laboratory has three major research groups – Aggregate Computing Group, Edge Node Research Group, and Applied Research Group.
+Aggregate Computing Group studies and proposes the total architecture of ubiquitous computing.
+Edge Node Research Group focuses on the IoT edge nodes and leads the research on the world-renowned TRON Real-Time OS (RTOS) architecture.
+Applied Research Group promotes applied research utilizing the outputs of the other two groups.

-The laboratory has contributed to various application studies that use the basic architecture and related technologies so far.
-The wide dissemination of research results is another goal of the laboratory.
+We have contributed to various applied research activities using basic architecture and related technologies.
+The wide dissemination of research results is another goal for us.
 Many research results have been published as academic papers, and the source codes of programs have been published based on the philosophy of open architecture.

 As a part of our research activities, we have recently worked on the applied open data research, “NO!
 Three Cs* Project.”
 This is an example of our efforts to benefit society by offering useful data collected from edge nodes and processed in the cloud (see TOPICS, “Interview with Jun Hori and Director Ken Sakamura: The Present and Future of Open Data Technology Utilization to Avoid Three Cs*” on our Japanese website).